 Like staging, grading levels are also assigned to prostate cancer cases.
 Grading takes place after a biopsy (removal and examination of tissue) is done.
 The tissue samples are sent to a laboratory for analysis by a pathologist, a doctor who specializes in diagnosing disease by looking at these samples.

 If cancer is present, the pathologist will assign a grade for the cancer.
 The grade refers to the cancer's appearance and indicates how quickly a cancer is growing.
-Most pathologists grade prostate cancer according to the Gleason score, which assigns a grade from 1 to 5 based on how the cancerous cells look compared to normal prostate cells.
+Most pathologists assign a grade from 1 to 5 based on how the cancerous cells look compared to normal prostate cells.

 Grade 1.
 The cancerous tissue looks very much like normal prostate cells.